gacallea/gacallea.github.io/content/_index.md

 max_posts = 4
 +++

-I'm both a multitalented creative and a technically gifted engineer.
-I’m a well-rounded sound designer and an electronic music musician and producer with a record label.
-I used to be a Linux System Administrator.
+A multitalented creative.
+A technically gifted engineer.
+A well-rounded sound designer.
+An electronic music musician and producer with a record label.
+Ex Linux System Administrator.
 Currently learning Swift and studying CS Fundamentals (DSA, Complexity, OOP, DDD, Agile).
+In love with Functional Programming.